-Dr. Myers continues that level of committed service today with each patient he sees.
-While he enjoys retina in general, the core of his work at the institute revolves around macular degeneration and diabetic retinopathy.
-He enjoys his long-term relationship with his patients and always takes the time to educate them, believing that the more you understand, the more comfortable you will be during treatment.
+While Dr. Myers enjoys providing a full array of retina services, the core of his medical practice centers on treating macular degeneration and diabetic retinopathy.
+He finds great reward in his long-term relationship with his patients and always takes the time to educate them, believing that the more you understand, the more comfortable you will be during treatment.

-Dr. Myers embraces the fact that each patient, each case and each procedure is unique.
-What doesn't change is his desire to help patients realize significant improvement to their vision and, therefore, to their lives.
-Achievements past and present prepare him for this goal, including:
+Dr. Myers knows that each patient, each case and each procedure is unique.
+What remains the same is his desire to help patients realize significant improvement to their vision and, therefore, to their lives.

-- Internship, Saint John’s Mercy Medical Center, Saint Louis, Missouri
+Saint John?s Mercy Medical Center, St. Louis, Mo.